Statistical Computing Facility

 - Wireless Network Access

-UC Berkeley offers a variety of Wi-Fi network access services.
-You must create a Wi-Fi key (full instructions can be found here) in order to connect as a member of campus. eduroam is a cross-institution Wi-Fi access service.
+UC Berkeley offers a variety of Wi-Fi network access services, with eduroam the recommended service for most devices.
+To use eduroam you must create a Wi-Fi key (full instructions can be found here) in order to connect as a member of campus. eduroam is a cross-institution Wi-Fi access service.
 If your device can connect to eduroam with any credentials at any institution, it can connect at Berkeley, and vice versa.

 - Wired Network